martina-torce/martina-torce.github.io/_posts/2023-05-15-sustainable-travel-bnpl.md

 ---
-title: "Sustainable and affordable travel: A case study on the BNPL revolution"
+title: "Sustainable and affordable travel: a case study on the BNPL revolution"
 excerpt: "This analysis consists of recommendations for a BNPL startup focused on providing sustainable travel solutions."
 categories:
   - Strategy Consulting